OMR125/Image-Processing-Project/README.md

 it works by taking the image name that has to be in the same file directory and then edits it depending on the user input and then procceds to save it

-made by Amr El-sheriey and Omar Mahfouz
+Made by Amr El-Sheriey and Omar Mahfouz